 The goal of From the Earth to the Moon is to reveal the freedoms and limitations of technological development, with a focus on space flight.
-We will investigate the scientific, political, and economic factors that made Project Apollo possible.
-The seminar will provide an introduction to orbital mechanics, launch, and re-entry, as well as to the basic principles of space-vehicle design and rocket propulsion, using flight from the earth to the moon and back as a focal point.
-We will study space programs as portrayed in history and fiction, and we will develop an understanding of the critical roles played by organizations, management principles, and budget.
+We investigate the scientific, political, and economic factors that made Project Apollo possible.
+The seminar provides an introduction to orbital mechanics, launch, and re-entry, as well as to the basic principles of space-vehicle design and rocket propulsion, using flight from the Earth to the Moon and back as a focal point.
+We study space travel as portrayed in history and fiction, and we develop an understanding of the critical roles played by organizations, management principles, and budget.

 Assignments for this freshman seminar include problem-solving, reading, and reporting, culminating in a team design study for a robotic lunar lander.